 If She Doesn't Text Back, Is She Not Interested?
 Rejection And Recovery

 Texting with someone you have feelings for can be painful; even one text going unanswered for what seems like too long can derail your entire day and make you question everything you know about your burgeoning relationship.
-Although there are numerous factors involved with communication, and whether or not someone can text, call, or DM someone, there are instances in which a lack of a response is indicative of a lack of interest.
+Although there are numerous factors involved with communication, and whether someone can text, call, or DM back, there are instances in which a lack of a response can be indicative of a lack of interest.
+Knowing how to recover and move forward from rejection can be vital to finding what you’re looking for.

-What Does It Mean When A Woman Doesn’t Text Back?
+What Does It Mean When She Doesn’t Text Back?

 The exact meaning of someone not texting back is difficult to discern, as there are many reasons someone might not send a response to a text.
-Some of them are based on disinterest and might be ignoring texts on purpose, and some of them are based on an inability to reach out, distraction, or something similar.
-If a woman does not text back for weeks at a time, or days at a time several days in a row, it might be safe to assume that she is not interested in carrying your relationship further.
+Some of them are based on disinterest and a person could be ignoring texts on purpose.
+Other reasons for not replying could be based on an inability to reach out, too many distractions, or something else entirely.
+If she isn’t texting you back for days or weeks at a time, it may be safe to assume that she isn’t interested in carrying your relationship further.
 After all, if she were interested, she would likely make an effort to stay in touch and get to know you more.

-A woman not texting back could also mean that she is busy or distracted.
-She might have a large work or school project, family in town visiting, or an old friend with whom she is catching up.
-Assuming that you know all of the details of her life will only hurt you both, so understand that not everyone believes that daily interaction with a love interest is a necessary-or, even desirable-goal.
+Someone not texting back could also mean that they are busy or distracted.
+They might have a large work or school project, family in town visiting, or an old friend with whom they are catching up.
+Assuming that you know all of the details of their life may only hurt you both, and it can be important to understand that not everyone believes that daily interaction with a love interest is a necessary or even desirable goal.
+Some people aren’t big into texting and prefer phone calls or meeting up in person.
+Communicating your feelings can help avoid hurt feelings and rejection.

-Of course!
-Plenty of things take people away from their phones for hours or even days at a time, and the woman you are texting is no exception.
-If you’ve texted your love interest and she has not responded to you in hours or days, you can certainly give her the benefit of the doubt and give her plenty of time and space to send you a response.
-If a girl stops texting you, there's a potential that she's busy and is waiting for when she has more time.
+It’s possible for an interested individual not to text you back right away.
+Plenty of things take people away from their phones for hours or even days at a time, and the person you are texting is no exception.
+If you’ve texted your love interest and she has not responded to you in hours or days, you can give her the benefit of the doubt and allow her plenty of time and space to send you a response.
+If a potential love-interest stops texting you, there's a potential that she's busy and is waiting for when she has more time.

-Women have also been conditioned to believe that texting back and forth quickly and often suggests that they are desperate or too eager, so some women may feel as though they have to be aloof or “play it cool” to keep a prospective partner’s interest.
+Many people have also been conditioned to believe that texting back and forth quickly and often suggests that they are desperate or too eager, so some people may feel as though they must be aloof or “play it cool” to keep a prospective partner’s interest.
 If this is the case, you could let her know that you are checking in to make sure she is all right, or you could wait for her to respond; the choice is yours.

-The woman you are texting might also have learned to keep her distance until the relationship has progressed further and might be a cautious, careful person where new relationships are concerned.
-If this is the case, she will probably continue to engage you in conversation but will not go out of her way to text you and may take her time getting back to you until you form a deeper connection.
+The person you are texting might also have learned to keep their distance until the relationship has progressed further and might be a cautious, careful person where new relationships are concerned.
+If this is the case, she may continue to engage you in conversation without going out of their way to text you.
+It may take her time getting back to you until you form a deeper connection.

 Other Signs She Is Not Interested

 How can you determine whether or not she is interested, then?
-Apart from texting or not texting, there will be other signs to alert you to whether she is interested.
-When trying to discern how someone feels about you, observe their behavior, speech patterns, and habits and figure out how they most likely feel based on those things.
-Signs she is not interested in including:
+Apart from texting or not texting, there may be other signs to alert you to whether she is interested or not.
+When trying to discern how someone feels about you, observe their behavior, speech patterns, and habits to figure out how they most likely feel.
+Signs she is not interested could include:

 1) No Acknowledgement Of Interest

-If she seems half-hearted about setting a day or time to meet up and doesn’t seem to want to commit to anything definite, she is probably not interested.
-Although a woman does not have to break out a set of pom-poms and confess her intent to marry you, if she consistently shows no particular preference for you and does not seem excited at the prospect of getting to know you or having you get to know her, she is likely uninterested.
-There could be many reasons why you're having a dead conversation and that a girl stopped responding to you.
-It might not be worth it to re engage at that point.
+If she seems half-hearted about setting a day or time to meet up and doesn’t seem to want to commit to anything definite, she may not be interested.
+Although she does not have to break out a set of pom-poms and confess their intent to marry you, if she consistently shows no particular preference for you and does not seem excited at the prospect of getting to know you or having you get to know her, she is likely uninterested.
+There could be many reasons why someone stopped responding to you.
+It might not be worth it to re-engage at that point, but every situation can be different.

 2) Not Making You A Priority

-Although a fledgling relationship should not be expected to take up tons of time, if you have not been made a priority in any way, she is likely, not interested.
-Making you a priority does not have to be anything grandiose; instead, making you a priority can look as simple and easy as making sure to give you a quick smile when she sees you or keep eye contact when your eyes meet.
-It can also mean taking the time to send you a quick text or make a quick phone call to let you know she is thinking of you.
+Although a fledgling relationship may not be expected to take up tons of time, if you have not been made a priority in any way, she may not be interested.
+Making you a priority does not have to be anything grandiose; instead, making you a priority can look as simple and easy as making sure to give you a quick smile when she sees you or keeping eye contact when your eyes meet.
+It can also mean taking the time to send you a quick text or making a quick phone call to let you know she is thinking of you.

 3) She Does Not Explain Prolonged Silence

-Women do not owe you an in-depth window into their day-to-day life, but if she goes days without responding to a text, then gives you a quick, short response, without acknowledging the time passing, she might be trying to scale back on communication, hoping that you’ll follow suit.
-If a girl doesn't text back in your text conversation, avoids wanting to meet up in real life, she just might not be interested anymore.
-It may seem like a big deal initially that she isn't responding, but with time, you'll likely start thinking about her less.
+No one owes you an in-depth window into their day-to-day life, but if she goes days without responding to a text, then gives you a quick, short response, without acknowledging the time passing, she might be trying to scale back on communication, hoping that you’ll follow suit.
+If someone doesn't text back in your text conversation or avoids meeting up in real life, she just might not be interested anymore.
+It may seem like a big deal initially that she isn't responding, but with time, you may start thinking about her less and someone else who puts in effort with you more.

 4) She Pushes You Away

 Some people do not feel safe or comfortable actively rejecting someone and resort to pushing people away to fuel a breakup.
-If she seems to constantly push you away by shooting down everything you say, contradicting you on a never-ending basis, and generally keeping everything close to her and far from you, she is very likely trying to let you know she is not interested.
+If she seems to constantly push you away by avoiding you, not wanting to be affectionate with you, or getting uncomfortable when you try to get close, she may trying to let you know she is not interested.
+Although healthy individuals are usually more adept at directly letting someone know they’re not interested, you may be able to safely rely on these other signals to pick up on someone’s disinterest.

-There are tips to get her to text back.
-However, if she's showing obvious signs that she's not into you, maybe it is best to accept rejection.
-The most important part of accepting rejection is making sure you do not become aggressive, rude, or too attached, leading to stalking the woman with whom you are interested.
-Although you can try a few times after the woman in question stopped texting you, you do not become aggressive and cruel in your attempts to communicate-and avoid going to the other extreme and begging for her attention.
-Instead, you can text a few times over a few weeks to make sure she is intentionally ignoring you.
+Although you can try a few times after the person in question stopped texting you, avoid begging for their attention.
+Instead, you can try texting them a few times over the span of several weeks to make sure they are intentionally ignoring you.
 If, during this time, you do not get a response, you can safely assume that you are being ignored.
 You can send one last text, thank her for your time, let her know that you will not contact her again, and remove her from your phone.

 Once she is removed from your phone, try to avoid pursuing her any further.
-Do not hop on Facebook, Twitter, Instagram, or Snapchat, to try to see what she has been up to-, whether she is dating someone or anything similar.
-Instead, when you feel the urge to look her up, redirect your energy and attention toward a more worthwhile pursuit, whether that means speaking to a woman who has consistently shown you interest and attention or redirecting your attention toward other parts of your life.
+Rather than hopping on Facebook, Twitter, Instagram, or Snapchat to see what she has been up to, find distractions for yourself. when you feel the urge to look her up, redirect your energy and attention toward a more worthwhile pursuit, whether that means speaking to someone who has consistently shown you interest and attention or redirecting your attention toward other parts of your life.
+These could be hobbies, friends, or other potential love-interests.

 Recovering After A Rejection

-Rejection hurts.
-Even if you and the woman you are texting only connected for a few days or weeks-and especially if it was longer-rejection is painful and can make you feel as though there is something wrong, unlovable, or inadequate about you; fortunately, this is likely not the case.
+Rejection can be hurtful.
+Even if you and the person you are texting only connected for a few days or weeks—and especially if it was longer—rejection can be painful and even make you feel as though there is something wrong, unlovable, or inadequate about you.
+It can be important to remind yourself that this is likely not the case.
 You and another person can have disparate personalities or be wholly incompatible without possessing some fatal flaw or an unlovable personality trait.
-Some people don’t work out, even when they both try their hardest; how much more so two people who are not both fighting with everything they have to keep their relationship afloat?
+Some people don’t work out, even when they both try their hardest.
+When a potential relationship has not yet come to fruition, it can be even more difficult to keep it afloat when rejection is involved.

 Moving on from a relationship can feel like an impossibly tall order, and many people find themselves orbiting their relationship for months or years, unable to finally let go of the relationship they once cherished or relied upon so heavily.
 In some cases, this “orbiting” behavior will fade with time and will not need to be addressed directly, while in others, intervention from a mental health professional might be necessary.
-If you feel that you cannot function daily, you have lost interest in things you previously loved, or you find yourself engaging in unhealthy habits to cope with your pain, reach out to a therapist, such as those found on ReGain.Us.
-Therapists can help you gain a greater sense of equilibrium to recover from rejection and avoid creating problematic habits in the process.
+If you feel that you cannot function daily, you have lost interest in things you previously loved, or you find yourself engaging in unhealthy habits to cope with your pain, consider reaching out to a therapist, such as those found on Regain.
+The online counselors at Regain can meet with you through video chats, phone calls, or in-app messaging.
+Looking forward to messages from your therapist may help you gain a greater sense of equilibrium to recover from rejection and avoid creating problematic habits in the process.

 “He’s amazing - he’s gotten me through some tough times and reminds me I’m not made of super human strength - that I’m human with normal emotions and it is in fact okay to cry.
 He has been an amazing support through a horrible breakup.”